Parkland Shooting Survivor's Photo Used In Trump Re-Election Campaign Fundraising Email, Per CNN

 Less than 10 days after Nikolas Cruz was accused of murdering 17 people and injuring more than a dozen students at the Marjory Stoneman Douglas High School in Parkland, Florida, President Donald Trump’s re-election campaign reportedly used a photo of one of the survivors in an email that links to his campaign’s donation page.

-According to CNN, President Trump and his wife, Melania visited Stoneman Douglas student Madeleine Wilford, 17, in the hospital on February 16, two days after the mass shooting took place at the school located in Broward County, Florida.
+According to CNN, President Trump and his wife Melania visited Stoneman Douglas student Madeleine Wilford, 17, in the hospital on February 16, two days after the mass shooting took place at the school located in Broward County, Florida.

 President Trump, alongside his wife, posed for a photo with Wilford during his visit.
 The picture, below, was posted on both Trump’s official Twitter and Instagram accounts.
 The photo shows the student recovering in her hospital bed surrounded by her family, the President, and the First Lady.
-Now it’s made it has reportedly made its way into a campaign re-election email.
+Now it has reportedly made its way into a campaign re-election email.

 CNN reports that the email includes a statement about the mass shooting that took place at the Marjory Stoneman Douglas High School on February 14, with a focus on what Trump intends to do to make schools safer for children across the country.